 The selling stockholders may pledge their shares to their brokers under the margin provisions of customer agreements.
 If a selling stockholder defaults on a margin loan, the broker may, from time to time, offer and sell the pledged shares.
 The selling stockholders and any other persons participating in the sale or distribution of the shares will be subject to applicable provisions of the Securities Exchange Act of 1934, as amended, and the rules and regulations under such act, including, without limitation, Regulation M. These provisions may restrict certain activities of, and limit the timing of purchases and sales of any of the shares by, the selling stockholders or any other such person.
 In the event that the selling stockholders are deemed affiliated purchasers or distribution participants within the meaning of Regulation M, then the selling stockholders will not be permitted to engage in short sales of common stock.
 Furthermore, under Regulation M, persons engaged in a distribution of securities are prohibited from simultaneously engaging in market making and certain other activities with respect to such securities for a specified period of time prior to the commencement of such distributions, subject to specified exceptions or exemptions.
-In regards to short sales is deemed to be a stabilizing activity, then the selling stockholder will not be permitted to engage in a short sale of our common stock.
+In regards to short sells, the selling stockholder can only cover its short position with the securities they receive from us upon conversion.
+In addition, if such short sale is deemed to be a stabilizing activity, then the selling stockholder will not be permitted to engage in a short sale of our common stock.
 All of these limitations may affect the marketability of the shares.